Skip to main content

 Program Best for Where to apply Key rule Main warning

-Low-income 65+ or disabled value freeze Older homeowners whose home value keeps rising County assessor Owner-occupied single-family home; modified gross income up to $44,200 for 2026 It freezes valuation, not the whole bill
+Low-income 65+ or disabled value freeze Older homeowners whose assessed value keeps rising County assessor Owner-occupied single-family home; 2026 modified gross income up to $44,200 It freezes value, not the full bill

-Property tax rebate for persons 65 or older Very low-income seniors, including some renters PIT-RC with PIT-1 Generally age 65+ and modified gross income under $16,000; up to $250 per return Must file the tax return
+Property tax rebate for persons 65 or older Very low-income seniors, including some renters PIT-RC with PIT-1 Generally age 65+ and modified gross income up to about $16,000 on the current form You must file the return

-Local-option low-income property tax rebate Low-income homeowners in certain counties PIT-RC with PIT-1 Currently listed for Los Alamos, Santa Fe, and Doña Ana counties Homeowners only; county-limited
+Local-option low-income property tax rebate Low-income homeowners in participating counties PIT-RC with PIT-1 Modified gross income up to $24,000 in listed counties County-limited; confirm your county

-Head-of-family exemption Most owner-occupants who have never claimed it County assessor Up to $2,000 of taxable value exempt Small savings; not automatic
+Head-of-family exemption Many New Mexico owner-occupants County assessor Up to $2,000 of taxable value exempt Small savings; not automatic

-Veteran exemptions Veteran seniors and some surviving spouses County assessor Standard veteran exemption increased to $10,000 of taxable value beginning in 2025 Separate proof is required
+Veteran exemptions Veterans and some surviving spouses NMDVS and county assessor Standard exemption up to $10,000 of taxable value Proof is required

 Who qualifies in plain English

 Home ownership matters.
 The assessor-based programs are mainly for people who own and live in the home as their primary residence.
-The value freeze applies only to an owner-occupied single-family dwelling.
-Second homes and rentals do not qualify.
+The value freeze applies to an owner-occupied single-family dwelling.
+Second homes and rental homes do not qualify for that freeze.

-Income matters, and New Mexico uses “modified gross income.”
-For the 2026 value-freeze application, the cap is $44,200.
-The form says modified gross income includes all income of the taxpayer, spouse, and dependents, without reducing it by losses.
+Income matters.
+New Mexico uses “modified gross income” for several programs.
+For the value freeze, the current application says modified gross income includes income of the applicant, spouse, and dependents, without reducing it by losses.
+If you are trying to understand income limits, our federal poverty level guide may help, but the New Mexico program’s own income rule controls.

 Residency matters too.
-The state rebate programs generally require New Mexico residency and physical presence in the state for at least six months of the tax year.
-For the 65+ property tax rebate, the home must be your principal residence in New Mexico, and the land around it generally cannot exceed five acres.
+State rebate programs generally look at New Mexico residency, physical presence in New Mexico, and whether the home was your principal residence.
+For the 65+ property tax rebate, current guidance says the land around the home generally cannot be more than five acres.

 Best property tax relief programs and tools